 Cytotechnologists are laboratory professionals who study cells to determine if there are any abnormalities.
 Their duties may include collecting, preparing, and staining body cell samples and then examining those cells under a microscope to look for abnormalities or clues that may signal the beginning of a cancerous growth.
 Cytotechnologists often work closely with pathologists and other physicians to diagnose and treat cancer.
 Additionally, cytotechnologists may be involved in research to determine the most effective chemical treatment for each type of cancer cell.

 Is there a demand for cytotechnologists?

-According to the US Department of Labor Occupational Outlook Handbook, employment of Clinical Laboratory Technologists and Technicians such as cytotechnologists is expected to grow as fast as the average for all occupations through 2020.
+Yes, employment of Clinical Laboratory Technologists and Technicians such as cytotechnologists is expected to grow as fast as the average for all occupations through 2026.

 What degree to do I need to become a cytotechnologist?

 In order to be eligible for certification, you must have a bachelor’s degree and attend a cytotechnology program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Most cytotechnology programs offer a bachelor’s degree; however, some programs award a certificate and a few programs award master’s degree.

 Most graduate programs allow students to apply prior to earning a baccalaureate degree and some offer a combined bachelor’s/master’s program so that students may earn a B.S and an M.S. simultaneously.
 It is important to note, however, that in order to be certified, an individual must have a Baccalaureate degree or higher from a regionally accredited college/university and have successfully completed a CAAHEP-accredited cytotechnology program.
 Additionally, some states (including Tennessee) require individuals to be licensed in order to practice cytotechnology.